 - Allocate appropriate resources at border crossings out of conflict zones to allow for transport of domestic animals to safety;

 - As outlined in International Law Commission draft principles and strengthen international conventions to require extra care be applied to sensitive habitats in conflict zones;

 - Adopt the International Law Commission’s draft principles on protection of the environment in relation to armed conflicts and recognize the human right to a healthy environment;

 - Consider adoption of ‘Ecocide’ under the Rome Statute of the International Criminal Court (ICC) to provide further avenues to hold those responsible for damage to the environment in conflict situations;

 - Heighten law enforcement capacity in order to better combat wildlife crime at the local, national and international level;

-- Consider the classification of intentional and malicious harm to animals as a war crime, recognizing that threats to animals are often used to exert influence over people; and
+- Consider the classification of intentional and malicious harm to animals as a war crime, recognising that threats to animals are often used to exert influence over people; and

-- Recognize the destruction of nature as actionable under international law, acknowledging that access to nature must be treated as a human right.
+- Recognise the destruction of nature as actionable under international law, acknowledging that access to nature must be treated as a human right.